Mitochondrion: Outer membrane

 The outer mitochondrial membrane, which encloses the entire organelle, is 60 to 75 angstroms (Å) thick.
 It has a protein-to-phospholipid ratio similar to that of the cell membrane (about 1:1 by weight).
 It contains large numbers of integral membrane proteins called porins.
 A major trafficking protein is the pore-forming voltage-dependent anion channel (VDAC).
 The VDAC is the primary transporter of nucleotides, ions and metabolites between the cytosol and the intermembrane space.
-It is formed as a beta barrel that spans the outer membrane, similar to that in the gram-negative bacterial membrane.
+It is formed as a beta barrel that spans the outer membrane, similar to that in the gram-negative bacterial outer membrane.
 Larger proteins can enter the mitochondrion if a signaling sequence at their N-terminus binds to a large multisubunit protein called translocase in the outer membrane, which then actively moves them across the membrane.
 Mitochondrial pro-proteins are imported through specialised translocation complexes.

 The outer membrane also contains enzymes involved in such diverse activities as the elongation of fatty acids, oxidation of epinephrine, and the degradation of tryptophan.
 These enzymes include monoamine oxidase, rotenone-insensitive NADH-cytochrome c-reductase, kynurenine hydroxylase and fatty acid Co-A ligase.
 Disruption of the outer membrane permits proteins in the intermembrane space to leak into the cytosol, leading to cell death.
 The outer mitochondrial membrane can associate with the endoplasmic reticulum (ER) membrane, in a structure called MAM (mitochondria-associated ER-membrane).
 This is important in the ER-mitochondria calcium signaling and is involved in the transfer of lipids between the ER and mitochondria.
 Outside the outer membrane are small (diameter: 60 Å) particles named sub-units of Parson.